 SJAC is organized to support grassroots community organizing and low-income housing in central Portland.
-It has three main programs: it manages an event space, it develops community organizing projects, and it manages low-income housing.
+It has four main programs: it manages an event space, coordinates a community kitchen, develops community organizing education, and rents out low-income housing.

 In line with the purpose developed and agreed through its broad-based advisory council, SJAC prioritizes the leadership of marginalized communities, especially those of color.
 In particular, we recognize the sovereignty of indigenous peoples of this land, such as the Multnomah and other Chinookan villages of the confluence of these great rivers and the Kalapuya and Wasco peoples in the nearby hills and valleys (some of whose descendants are now part of the Confederated Tribes of Grand Ronde, of Siletz, and of Warm Springs).